Malacca Sultanate: Trade

 Malacca had few domestic products with which to trade.
 It produced small amounts of tin and gold as well as dried fish, yet even the salt for preserving the fish had to be sourced from elsewhere in the region.
 Basic goods, including vegetables, cattle and fish, were supplied by Malacca's trading partners.
 Rice, mainly for local consumption, was imported.
 Much of the mercantile activity in Malacca, therefore, relied on the flow of goods from other parts of the region.
-Among Malacca's most crucial functions was its role as both a collection centre for cloves, nutmeg and mace from the Spice Islands and a redistribution centre for cotton textiles from ports in Gujarat, the Coromandel Coast, Malabar Coast and Bengal.
-Other goods traded in Malacca included porcelain, silk and iron from China and natural products of the Malay archipelago, such as camphor, sandalwood, spices, fish, fish roe and seaweed.
-From the coastal regions on both sides of Malacca Straits came forest products; rattan, resin, roots and wax, and some gold and tin.
+Among Malacca's most crucial functions was its role as both a collection centre for cloves, nutmeg and mace from the Maluku Islands and a redistribution centre for cotton textiles from ports in Gujarat, the Coromandel Coast, Malabar Coast and Bengal.
+Other goods traded in Malacca included porcelain, silk and iron from China and natural products of the Malay Archipelago, such as camphor, sandalwood, spices, fish, fish roe and seaweed.
+From the coastal regions on both sides of Straint of Malacca came forest products; rattan, resin, roots and wax, and some gold and tin.
 These goods were then shipped to ports west of Malacca especially Gujarat.

 Tin ingots were a trading currency unique to Malacca.
 Cast in the shape of a peck, each block weighs just over one pound.
-Ten blocks made up one unit called a 'small bundle', and 40 blocks made up one 'large bundle'.
-Gold and Silver coins were also issued by Malacca as trading currency within the kingdom.
+Ten blocks made up one unit called a "small bundle", and 40 blocks made up one "large bundle".
+Gold and silver coins were also issued by Malacca as a trading currency within the sultanate.